SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-cosmos-db-for-postgresql.md

 Use this dashboard to:
 * Track clusters approaching the maximum IOPS capacity, to decide on adding worker nodes.
-* Identify clusters using a high percentage of the cluster’s available memory to decide on scaling up the compute if this metric consistently exceeds 90 percent.
+* Identify clusters using a high percentage of the clusters available memory to decide on scaling up the compute if this metric consistently exceeds 90 percent.
-* Monitor the CPU usage to decide on scaling up compute if this metric exceeds 95 percent consistently.
+* Monitor the CPU usage to decide on scaling up the compute if this metric exceeds 95 percent consistently.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.us-east-1.amazonaws.com/dashboards/Azure-CosmosDB-for-PostgreSQL/Azure-Cosmos-DB-for-PostgreSQL-Performance.png')} alt="Azure Cosmos DB for PostgreSQL - Performance dashboard" style={{border: '1px solid gray'}} width="800" />

 ### Queries